a-sit-plus/eid-service-app/README.md

 The WebView navigates to the main page of the back-end service, e.g. `https://eid.a-sit.at/notes`.
 The service creates a redirect to the authorization server, which the app detects (in its `WebViewClient` implementation).

 This app opens an intent for `https://eid.egiz.gv.at/idp/profile/oidc/authorize?response_type=code&client_id=https://eid.a-sit.at/notes&scope=openid&state=...&redirect_uri=https://eid.a-sit.at/notes/login/oauth2/code/eid`
- - The URL points to the authorization server
+ - The URL points to the OpenId Provider
  - Parameters `response_type`, `client_id`, `scope`, `state` are needed for a typical OpenId Connect flow
  - Parameter `redirect_uri` is also needed, and points to an URL registered for this app, i.e. an [Android App Link](https://developer.android.com/training/app-links) stated in the [AndroidManifest](./app/src/main/AndroidManifest.xml)